Game-theoretic statistics and safe anytime-valid inference

 \subsection{Averaging e-values}

 We can average e-values.
 By the linearity of expectations, if $E_1$ and $E_2$ are e-values for $\cP$, then $(E_1 + E_2)/2$ is as well, even if $E_1$ and $E_2$ are dependent (for example, calculated in different ways using the same data).
 This observation generalizes to any number of e-values, and holds for convex combinations or \emph{mixtures} that are not equally weighted.
-Of course, the e-values to mix and the weights for the mixture must be chosen without looking at the realized e-values; otherwise we are martingaling.
-Recently,~\cite{wasserman2020universal} used it to derandomize universal inference. \cite{Vovk/Wang:2021} have shown that averaging is an admissible way of combining e-values (for a particular definition of admissibility) without further information about the e-values or their dependence structure.
+Of course, the e-values to mix and the weights for the mixture must be chosen without looking at the data; otherwise we are martingaling.
+Recently,~\cite{wasserman2020universal} used such averaging techniques to derandomize universal inference (discussed in Section~\ref{sec:ripr}). \cite{Vovk/Wang:2021} have shown that averaging is an admissible way of combining e-values (for a particular definition of admissibility) without further information about the e-values or their dependence structure.
 (And it is the only admissible symmetric method if we ignore the possibility of further mixing with the constant e-value 1.)